rolandyuwy/tp/docs/UserGuide.md

 ### Changing the quantity of a food item: `changeqty`

 Changes the quantity of an existing food item in the food inventory.
+This lets you easily update the current quantity of a food item if you used or stocked up on it.

 Format: `changeqty INDEX a/AMOUNT`